 Getting to Corin Forest

-Corin Forest is about 3 hours and 45 minutes from Pymble.
+Corin Forest is about 3 hours and 45 minutes drive from Pymble.
 While it’s possible to do a day trip from the North Shore, depending on the age of your kids, I probably wouldn’t recommend it.
 Not to mention all the other great sites you will miss out on if you zoom through!

 Where to stay

-Preparing for your trip
+Preparing for your trip to Corin Forest

 The essentials: